 Finviz is a toolbox for investors and traders in the US markets, offering stock screeners, news feeds, portfolio management, stock charts, and more.
 Our Finviz review below outlines both their free and Elite plans, providing the details you need to decide whether it will help you or not.

 Finviz is a comprehensive toolbox for investors and traders with a focus on US markets.
-Finviz’s stock market portal offers many features from stock screeners, news feeds, portfolio management, stock charts, and more.
-Finviz’s mission is to provide leading financial research, analysis, and visualization to its users.
+Finviz’s stock market portal offers many features, including stock screeners, news feeds, portfolio management, stock charts, and more.

 Great map visualizations of stocks by sector